xuyaoxun/MuCodec/readme.md

 This repository is the official code repository for MuCodec: Ultra Low-Bitrate Music Codec.
 You can find our paper on [arXiv] (https://arxiv.org/pdf/2409.13216).
 The demo page is available [here](https://xuyaoxun.github.io/MuCodec_demo/).

+In this repository, we provide the Mucodec model, inference scripts, and the checkpoint trained on the Million Song Dataset.

+MuCodec supports 48kHz, dual-channel (stereo) audio reconstruction.
+If the original audio is in a different format, it will first be converted to 48kHz, dual-channel audio.

 ## Installation

 You can install the necessary dependencies using `requirements.txt`: